AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/recalculate-project-finances.md

 When billing rates change at any level mentioned above, you can preserve existing costs which have already been calculated on the project by locking the time recorded on the project and calculated using the old rate into a billing record with a status of Billed.
 For more information about creating billing records, see the article [Create billing records](../../../manage-work/projects/project-finances/create-billing-records.md).

-You can also avoid using the manual Recalculate Finance option, if you don't want to create a billing record, as described in the section [Manually recalculate finances for a project](#manually-recalculating-finances-for-a-project) in this article.
+You can also avoid using the manual Recalculate Finance option, if you don't want to create a billing record, as described in the section [Manually recalculate finances for a project](#manually-recalculate-finances-for-a-project) in this article.

 When you do not recalculate finances on the project or when you lock the hours logged into a billed billing record, the hours logged after the rate changes will calculate with the new rate, and the hours logged before the cost rate changes remain calculated at the old rate.

-## Manually recalculate finances for a project
+## Manually recalculate finances for a project {#manually-recalculate-finances-for-a-project}

 If your rates change during the life of a project and you want your cost and revenue calculations to reflect the new rates, you must manually recalculate the finances on the project.

 >[!NOTE]
 >
->You can prevent revenue values from updating to reflect the new rates when you manually recalculate finance by following the steps in the section [Preserve financial data for tasks with existing hours](#preserving-financial-data-for-tasks-with-existing-hours) of this article.
+>You can prevent revenue values from updating to reflect the new rates when you manually recalculate finance by following the steps in the section [Preserve financial data for tasks with existing hours](#preserve-financial-data-for-tasks-with-existing-hours) of this article.
 Cost values are always updated to reflect the new rates when you manually recalculate the finances on a project.

 <!--
 <p class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">You can recalculate the finances of projects in Workfront from&nbsp;the project page <span class="preview">or from a project list or report</span>.</p>
 -->

 <!--
 <p class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">You can recalculate the finances while editing them in bulk.
-For information, see the <a href="#recalculate-finances-in-bulk" class="MCXref xref">Manually recalculate finances in bulk in the Edit Projects box</a> section in this article.</p>
+For information, see the <a href="#manually-recalculate-finances-in-bulk-in-the-edit-projects-box" class="MCXref xref">Manually recalculate finances in bulk in the Edit Projects box</a> section in this article.</p>
 -->

 1. Go to the project where you want to recalculate finances.